Basel Mission Press: Printing in Kannada

 The East India Company used their powers to bring Roman scripts to the country's languages, but the British authorities, who first pulled the literary treasure of Hosanagadda (new Kannada), with the use of nails started the printing of Kannada from 1817 with the help of missionaries and natives.
 The British India company's government, to facilitate their administration funded specialist from missionaries to print Kannada, Telugu and Tamil languages.
 William Reeve of the London Mission produced an English to Kannada dictionary in 1824, and a Kannada to English dictionary in 1832, at the behest of the government of Madras.
 Krishnamacharya's Kannada grammar was printed in 1830.
 It was easy to assemble English nails when these prints were done.
 For the Kannada letters to be inserted, the Kannada letters were hand-inscribed and printed in the order of drawing images on a piece of wood.
 There are records of college presses using the same type of presses for Telugu and Kannada.
 Therefore, there are many works that have been printed in Kannada books using the letter prints that look like Telugu letters.
 For example, William Carey's first Kannada grammar, printed in Calcutta, 1817 and the New Testament, part of the 1824 Truth Book.
 Later in the Bellary Mission Press, many parts of Kannada truth published by John Honds were printed.Later in the Bellary Mission Press, many parts of Kannada truth published by John Honds were printed.Later in the Bellary Mission Press, many parts of Kannada satyaveda published by John Honds were printed in the similar way.
 The printing of "Mangaluru Samachar" newspaper is considered as the milestone in the history of printing technology in India.
-Malayalam - English dictionary of Hermann Gundert, a German missionary, scholar and linguistic was also printed as Basel Mission Press.
+Malayalam - English dictionary of Hermann Gundert, a German missionary, scholar and linguist was also printed as Basel Mission Press.